Last Updated: May 28th, 2019

 Trello uses a simple language called Markdown to add formatting to text.

-Yes, folks, you can add formatting to most of the text on cards in Trello.
+Yes, folks, you can add formatting to most of the text on the cards in Trello.
 Meaning every time you want to make something stand out in a sea of text, or clarify an aside or emphasis, you can easily do that!

 It’s called a simple language because a few additional characters are all you need to implement the change.
 A few of my favorite Markdown shortcuts are:

 There are more features, like adding headers and inserting images, but since I use Trello for its simplicity, I don’t use those as much.
 You can see the other ways to incorporate Markdown in Trello here.

 This doesn’t apply to the standard formatting style for some of the other text in Trello like list and board names, links, etc.

 Fun fact alert: You can use Markdown across a number of apps and programs like WhatsApp, Slack, and more.
 Quick to learn, and makes you look like a programming pro!

 I can’t decide that for you.
 I can tell you that I’ve spent three years perfecting this system, and it is probably one of the top 3 pieces of happy feedback from our clients (how much they love the system, process, and structure).

 That’s a solid case for giving it a go yourself.